 Like its trees, the City has a duty to maintain its roads in a reasonably safe condition.
 That duty extends to the trimming of trees to assure visibility.
 Reasonable care requires the City to trim roadway trees that become hazardous.
 For instance, a tree that blocks one from seeing a stop sign, even if it is planted by a property owner, is the City’s responsibility.
 And, again, the City must have had actual or constructive notice of the dangerous condition.

 Many street trees intersect with overhead telephone and power lines, with the lines literally threading their way amongst the branches.
 This is the one instance, where the City seems to be completely off the hook and the utility companies are held liable.
-This fatal dosage of electricity creates a very high duty to exercise reasonable care in the operation and maintenance of powers line.
+This fatal dosage of electricity creates a very high duty to exercise reasonable care in the operation and maintenance of the power lines.

 The bottom line

 A big tree can way more than 10,000 lbs.
-When it falls, and strikes something, damage will occur.
-For now, be aware of the dangers, keep your wits about you, cross your fingers that government bodies and property owners are being responsible and if you get hurt, hire an experienced lawyer to represent your interests.
+When it falls and strikes something, damage will occur.
+For now, be aware of the dangers, keep your wits about you, cross your fingers that government bodies and property owners are being responsible and if you get hurt by a falling tree, hire an experienced lawyer to represent your interests.